axelzum/coms327p1/README.md

 # coms327p1

+### Part B
+Running the makefile in this project generates one executable: dtmf

+#### dtmf
+Allows two user command line arguments: phoneNumber and filename phoneNumber(REQUIRED): The phone number sequence to convert to waveform.
+The phone number must consist only of digits 0-9, *, #, A, B, C, D.

+filename: If included, outputs the sine wave to this filename.
+If no filename is included as an argument program outputs sinewave to stdout.

+### Part A
-Running the makefile in this project generates two execuatbles: gensine and gendial.
+Running the makefile in this project generates two executables: gensine and gendial.

-### gensine
+#### gensine
 Asks the user to input a positive frequency, sample rate, and duration.
 These values are used to generate sine waves that can be converted into an audio tone.